MuhammedKalkan/Anyka-Camera-Firmware/README.md

 Then you can create your custom firmware with your drivers or if you are sure that you dont have any different drivers as listed below use the one in Releases.

-If you happen to have different drivers, your camera will not work, even if you tried SDcard method and all worked flawlessly.
+If you happen to have different drivers, your camera will not work, even if you tried SDcard method and all worked flawlessly.So check your /usr/modules folder.
+And look for *.ko files.
+If you see different names, open an issue and attach your original /usr /etc/init.d and /etc/jffs2 folders.
+And wait for response

 Camera Sensors included in this repo are gc1084,gc1054, gc1034, H62 , H63.
 If yours is different (check /usr/modules and look for .ko files), use your own drivers .
 Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)